HeyFireHQ/ticker-blog/content/The_Best_Investing_Apps_for_Beginners_in_2025_(That_Don_t_Require_Real_Money).md

 - ✅ Learn how markets move in real time
 - ✅ Test your strategies without losing a dime
 - ✅ Build investing confidence step by step
-👉 **Definition (Featured Snippet style):
-** *A paper trading app is a stock market simulator that lets you trade using fake money but tracks real-world market movements.*
+👉*A paper trading app is a stock market simulator that lets you trade using fake money but tracks real-world market movements.*

 ## **Our #1 Pick -- Ticker 🎮**